Siwa Oasis: A Hidden Gem

 The Siwa House Museum

 The Siwa House Museum is a mystical location brimming with divine art and history.
-The Museum is filled with authentic artifacts from the ancient Siwa population, providing a detailed look at ancient Siwan traditions and local customs such as the Siwa wedding traditions, which are known to last for seven days and feature a special outfit worn by the bride, which can be seen inside the Siwa House Museum.
+The Museum displays authentic artifacts from the ancient Siwan population, giving visitors a detailed look at Siwan traditions and local customs.
+For example, the museum showcases Siwan wedding traditions, which last for seven days and feature a special outfit for the bride.
+You can see this outfit inside the museum.

 When is the best time to visit Siwa Oasis?